A Review on Single-Problem Multi-Attempt Heuristic Optimization: SIMHO framework

+For instance, \citet{souravlias_algorithm_2021} include algorithm portfolios and per-instance algorithm selection, \citet{bessiere_algorithm_2016} differentiates between strategies based on dynamic and static features, \citet{huang_survey_2020} classify strategies as specialist or generalist, \citet{schede_survey_2022} refer to instance-specific and offline configurators, \citet{elshawi_automated_2019} describe both hyperparameter optimization and meta-learning strategies, or \citet{bischl_hyperparameter_2023} which briefly discuss warm-start strategies for reducing computational time in hyperparameter optimization by transferring information from previous experiments on the problem of interest or similar problems to the one currently being considered.
+In all these cases, their dual focus fits our definitions of single-problem and multi-problem strategies, respectively.
+However, we compare our work with these reviews only through their parts dedicated to single-problem strategies, as the remaining parts fall outside the scope of SIMHO.

+As a result of the dual focus of existing reviews, they often lack a unified formalization and rely on fragmented taxonomies with component-specific descriptions.
+In contrast, we provide a review that focuses exclusively on single-problem multi-attempt strategies, and we introduce a common framework that formalizes the strategies that address the selection of any combination of the four components using consistent terminology.
+This unified perspective enables a more coherent and comprehensive taxonomy, providing a clearer and more practical reference for researchers and practitioners working specifically on SIMHO, while avoiding the inclusion of strategies that are not efficiently applicable.

-\section{{SIMHO} framework}
+\section{SIMHO framework}

-An \textit{optimization problem} consists of finding the best solution among a set of possible ones, which maximizes a specific performance function.
+An \textit{optimization problem} consists of finding the best solution among a set of possible ones, which maximizes a performance function.
 Formally, it could be defined as follows

 where $X$ is the \textit{solution space} and $f$ is the \textit{objective function} that measures how good a solution is\footnote{Without loss of generality, we assume that the optimization problem is a maximization problem.
-In the case of minimization, it would be enough to replace $f(x)$ in Equation~\eqref{EQUATION_OptimizaionProblem} with $-f(x)$.}.
-In this section, we define the conditions considered to solve Problem~\eqref{EQUATION_OptimizaionProblem}, and the generalization of the suitable literature strategies to address it.
+In the case of minimization, it would be enough to replace $f(x)$ in Problem~(1) with $-f(x)$.
+In addition, as both the solution space $X$ and the objective function $f$ are specific, Problem~(1) defines a single, well-defined optimization problem.}.
+In this section, we define the conditions considered to solve Problem~(1), and the generalization of the suitable literature strategies to address it.

-\subsection{{Multi-attempt} heuristic optimization}
+\subsection{Multi-attempt heuristic optimization}